 Really, I am.

-Help me, Lord, to apply Your Word to my heart and my life.
-Help to understand and realize daily that my words and even my thoughts, are a witness of what is happening inside me.
+Lord, help me apply Your Word to my heart and my life.
+Enable me to understand and realize daily that my words and even my thoughts, are a witness of what is happening inside me.

-Help me become a person who sows and makes peace.
+Guide me to become a person who sows and makes peace.

 The day after

 UPDATE!
 After a really good quiet time and some time spent outdoors (which makes my heart smile)…I went back for one last try.
 I moved the internet connection cord AND it’s now working!
 Of course, I had to call Michael to share my news.

 But I got his voicemail.
 Oh well…I’m still celebrating alone (and with you) 🙂